Texas Christian University: Return to Fort Worth, 1910–present

 In 1910 a fire of unknown origin destroyed the university's Main Administration building.
-A rebuilding project was planned, but before reconstruction could begin, a group of enterprising Fort Worth businessmen offered the university $200,000 in rebuilding money ($5,114,505.00 in 2018 currency) and a 50 acre campus as an inducement to return to Fort Worth.
-This move brought TCU home to the source of its institutional roots and completed its 40-year transition from a frontier college to an urban university.
+A rebuilding project was planned, but before reconstruction could begin, a group of enterprising Fort Worth businessmen offered the university $200,000 in rebuilding money ($6,614,210 in 2024) and a 50 acre campus as an inducement to return to Fort Worth.

-The TCU campus at its present location in Fort Worth in 1910–11 consisted of four buildings: Clark Hall and Goode Hall, the men's dormitories; Jarvis Hall, the women's dormitory; and the Main Administration building (now Reed Hall).
+The TCU campus in Fort Worth in 1910–11 consisted of four buildings: Clark Hall and Goode Hall, the men's dormitories; Jarvis Hall, the women's dormitory; and the Main Administration building (now Reed Hall).

-Two of these four original buildings still remain: Reed Hall (originally the Main Administration building) and Jarvis Hall (originally a women's dormitory, but since renovated as an administrative building).
-Goode Hall was demolished in 1958 and replaced by the new Clark Hall, originally a men's dormitory.
-It was renovated in 2008 as a coed residence hall.
-The original Clark Hall was demolished in 1959 and replaced by Sadler Hall, the current main administration building.